gjcox/AutoPoet/README.md

 testing.Demos.wordConstructor() (i.e. wc) shows the subwords in full, i.e. the functionality of Word.
 Omitting the second argument will use predefined examples; including it will attempt to create a SuperWord from the passed argument.

-N.B. words that WordsAPI doesn't recognise will still be marked as populated, despite nothing being added.
+N.B. words that WordsAPI doesn't recognise will still be marked as populated for swp, despite nothing of value being added to them.
 This is to prevent repeated failed attempts at querying, but might change in future.

 # Logs
 lib/logs/log.log is temporary, and reflects the last run of the program (including when SuperWords were retrieved from a cache) so it's in the .gitignore.